-Regarding some decentralised power to Nansha State-level New Area, in 2013, the Guangdong Provincial Government announced Order No.180 of the People’s Government of Guangdong Province implementing approval rights and opening a “green channel” for Nansha State-level New Area (People’s Government of Guangdong Province, 2013).
-This “green channel” changed the traditional vertical governance arrangements in Chinese provinces: provinces- municipalities- districts.
-Nansha as a district was empowered to have a direct channel, to report a total of 23 management matters, directly to the provincial level and not via the Guangzhou Municipal Government as before.
-Meanwhile, a series of preliminary review, or approval rights, have been decentralised by the Guangdong Provincial Government to the Nansha State-level New Area, for example, on foreign investment projects, enterprise investment projects, land use for construction projects, and these were further deepened in 2015 (People’s Government of Guangdong Province, 2015).
-This means that Nansha has a significant degree of autonomy from Guangzhou Municipal Government having been granted preliminary review or approval rights for those activities listed above, relating to the construction and management of Nansha.
+Regarding the decentralization of some power to the Nansha State-level New Area, in 2013 the Guangdong Provincial Government announced Order No.180 of the People’s Government of Guangdong Province implementing approval rights and opening a ‘green channel’ for Nansha State-level New Area (People’s Government of Guangdong Province, 2013).
+This ‘green channel’ changed the traditional vertical governance arrangements in Chinese provinces: provinces–municipalities–districts.
+Nansha, as a district, was empowered to have a direct channel to report on a total of 23 management matters directly to the provincial level without going via the Guangzhou Municipal Government as before.
+Meanwhile, a series of preliminary review or approval rights were decentralized by the Guangdong Provincial Government to the Nansha State-level New Area—for example, on foreign investment projects, enterprise investment projects, land use for construction projects, and these were further deepened in 2015 (People’s Government of Guangdong Province, 2015).
+This means that Nansha has a significant degree of autonomy from Guangzhou Municipal Government having been granted preliminary review or approval rights for the activities listed above, relating to the construction and management of Nansha.

-Although being empowered with various activities and a certain degree of power, Nansha still has limited autonomy in terms of controlling urban sprawl.
+Although empowered with various activities and a certain degree of power, Nansha still has limited autonomy in terms of controlling urban sprawl.
 Approval of urban construction land (People’s Government of Guangdong Province, 2019) and the establishment of major development strategies, for example, remain with the provincial and municipal governments.
-Nansha has experienced significant changes in positioning which just reflects the conflicts between the power exercised by the upper levels’ governance and Nansha’s local needs and aspirations.
-Projects planned under the heavy industrial relocation strategy, were never built, largely because of changes in emphasis and prioritisation for the area by upper level governments.
-Some ambiguous negotiations and conflicts during the re-defining of these project objectives were articulated through the interviews with Nansha’s local planners.
+Nansha has experienced significant changes in positioning, which merely reflects the conflicts between the power exercised by the upper levels of governance and its own local needs and aspirations.
+Projects planned under the heavy industry relocation strategy were never built, largely because of changes in emphasis and prioritization for the area by upper-level governments.
+Some ambiguous negotiations and conflicts during the redefining of these project objectives were articulated through the interviews with Nansha’s local planners.
 For example, ‘the Kuwait Oil Refinery was once planned as the largest project in Nansha’s history, but it was not built in the end.
 Every leader has his own ideas.
 When the leader changes, development ideas also change accordingly.
-What’s more, the Wanqingsha area and Mingzhu Industrial Park were both initially planned to develop industries, but now both their positions have changed significantly as Wanqingsha is now a duty-bonded port area and the Mingzhu Bay Area has become the urban core of Nansha.’ (interview, planner, Nansha).
+What’s more, the Wanqingsha area and Mingzhu Industrial Park were both initially planned to develop industries, but both their positions have changed significantly as Wanqingsha is now a duty-bonded port area and the Mingzhu Bay Area has become the urban core of Nansha’ (interview with planner, Nansha) {Please give date of interview [month and year]}.

-Conclusions
+<H1>Conclusions</H1>

-Nansha was originally an outer suburban town of Guangzhou city region, with a landscape of numerous rural villages in southern China.
+Nansha was originally an outer suburban town with a landscape composed of numerous rural villages in the Guangzhou city region of southern China.
 It has experienced several shifts in its relative positioning as a settlement in its own right and in the metropolitan and wider region.
 This has resulted in significant changes to its planning approaches and governance arrangements.
-It has gone from a suburban town on Guangzhou’s outer suburbs, to a NETDZ, to one of the administrative districts of the Guangzhou city region, and more recently to a State-level New Area and part of Guangdong’s Pilot FTZ.
-In terms of Nansha’s functions, its position has changed from heavy industrial orientation towards a more balanced and comprehensive set of functions, with Nansha port as its dominant feature.
+It has gone from a suburban town in Guangzhou’s outer suburbs, to a NETDZ, to one of the administrative districts of the Guangzhou city region, and more recently to a State-level New Area and part of Guangdong’s Pilot FTZ.
+In terms of its functions, Nansha’s position has changed from an orientation towards heavy industry to a more balanced and comprehensive set of functions, with Nansha port as its dominant feature.
 From spatial, functional, and governance perspectives, it can be concluded that Nansha has emerged as an edge urban area within Guangzhou’s polycentric spatial structure, albeit with a unique development trajectory (see Table 5).

-TABLE 5 Key themes explored in Nansha as a Chinese edge urban area
+<INSERT TABLE 5 NEAR HERE>